 The display of posters and banners for R21 films should be restricted to cinema lobbies.
 Sensitivity should also be exercised in the marketing and dissemination of publicity materials for NC16 and M18 films.

-For more details on the exemption guidelines for print publicity materials, please click here (187.48KB).
+Find out more details on the exemption guidelines for print publicity materials here.

 All promotional trailers of films must be submitted for classification unless exempted.

 Trailers can only be shown prior to films of a similar or higher rating.
 For example, a PG-rated trailer cannot be screened before a G-rated film.

 Trailers rated PG13 and above must not be screened in public places, such as video walls, where there may be inadvertent exposure to young audiences.
 Trailers of R21-rated films can only be shown before R21-rated films.